 - Create or collect and verify USIs at enrolment before training commences

 The most common cause of USI reporting issues arises from delaying or deferring USI collection and verification.
 Creating or collecting and verifying USIs at enrolment will ensure you meet your reporting obligations.
 Make sure you follow up quickly for any missing or incorrect USIs.

-- Get access to your student’s USI Transcript to get proof of prior qualifications.
+- Get access to your student’s USI VET Transcript to get proof of prior qualifications.

 - Use the ‘Provide your USI’ functionality

 Use your enrolment documentation to ask your students to use the ‘Provide your USI’ functionality in their USI Account so they can email you their USI verification details.
 This will assist you to easily and quickly verify the USI and avoid transcription errors which can occur with hand written USIs.

 As an RTO, collecting and reporting your students’ USI numbers is a requirement under Commonwealth legislation and a condition of your registration.

 - new students